navidk381/ifc2vec/README.md

 # Ifc2vec

-**Ifc2vec** is a simple yet effective technique to convert the Industry Foundation Classes (IFC) hierarchical schema into a vector representation from [Semantic-aware quality assessment of building elements using graph neural networks](https://www.sciencedirect.com/science/article/pii/S092658052300314X).
-The vector representation can be used to perform similarity search, clustering, and other machine learning tasks.
+*Ifc2vec* is a simple yet effective technique to convert the Industry Foundation Classes (IFC) hierarchical schema into a vector representation from our [Semantic-aware quality assessment of building elements using graph neural networks (BIM-GNN)](https://www.sciencedirect.com/science/article/pii/S092658052300314X) paper.
+This vector representation is an alternative to the one-hot encoding of IfcClasses and can be used to perform similarity search, clustering, and other machine learning tasks.
 The key in the *ifc2vec* dictionary is the IfcCLass, and the value is the vector representation.

 <p align="center">
   <img width="800" src="img/ifc2vec.png">